 Nobody, not even Hick, has scored more than the great Jack Hobbs' 199 first-class centuries, and on this day at Old Trafford he made his last, for Surrey against Lancashire, at the age of 51 years and 163 days.

 Birth of Ashwell Prince, who made it to the South African squad because of the controversial quota system, but quickly justified his place with a fighting 49 against Australia in 2001-02.
 In 2005, he made his first century, against Zimbabwe in Centurion, and a month later he got an overseas hundred in the West Indies.
 In early 2006, Prince got his first hundred in Australia but struggled against Shane Warne during the series.
 In July 2006 he was named South Africa's first black captain in the absence of the injured Graeme Smith.
 Though South Africa lost the series, Prince remained in excellent form through the year - two half-centuries in Sri Lanka and 97 and 121 against India.
 His 149 at Headingley in 2008 came in a ten-wicket win for South Africa and his 150 against Australia in Cape Town in 2009 came in an innings win.
-Prince played his last Test in 2011 and announced his retirement from the game three years later.
+Prince played his last Test in 2011 and announced his retirement from international cricket three years later.